macOS YubiKey Setup

 By default, GPG was not configured correctly to ask for a PIN; instead, I would hit an IO error when GPG failed to show the PIN prompt.

-I found the easiest fix to be configuring gpg-agent
+I found the easiest fix to be configuring gpg-agent to use pinentry-mac, which can be installed with:

 brew install pinentry-mac